Skip to main content

 danger

-The admin password is displayed only during the initial installation.
-Write it down immediately.
-If you lose it before changing it, you will need to perform a full reset (which destroys all data) to generate a new one.
+The admin password is displayed only during initial installation.
+Save it immediately.
+Losing it requires a full reset (destroys all data).

 Post-Installation Steps